mnmcfadd/Trading_Exchange/README.md

 **match_offer: parameters=[self, offer_price, offer_qty, offer_timestamp, offer_order_ID, offer_sequence_number] -** checks order book for a bid with a price at or above the offer_price (the best bid at the time of the offer).
 If there is a match, that best bid is filled either partially or in its entirety, depending on the offer_qty. if the offer is not filled at this point, it is sent back to the add_offer function, and this process repeats until it has been fully filled or placed on the book.
 Any execution that occurs is logged.

 **cancel_order: parameters=[self, order_ID] -** checks if order is currently on the book.
-If so, it removes the order from the order_info and seq_to_ID tables.
+If so, it removes the order from the order_details and seq_to_order_id tables.
 This way we can remove the order if/when we encounter it in the bids/offers heap, while order matching.

 **get_book: parameters=[self] -** generates and displays a table with the pivot view of the current order book.